rouhinmitra/rouhinmitra.github.io/_projects/sf_pred.md

 permalink: /project/sf_pred
 published: 2023-01-03
 date: 2022-04-03
-description: "A study to underscore the importance of soil moisture in runoff predictability in the Western US basins"
+excerpt: "A study to underscore the importance of soil moisture in runoff predictability in the Western US basins"
-headline: "This is the headline for the project."
 link: '/projects/sf_pred'
 ---